vineet140502/vineet140502/README.md

-## Bringing a first principle and visionary approach to the table.
+## Bringing an elementary and far-sighted approach to the team.

 ## Hey :wave:, Nice to meet you, I am a CSE Sophomore at IIT Guwahati.